top of page

 Soulla Tantouri Eriksen

 Soulla's vision for Finger Food Shorts began with a desire to connect local artists, explore unheard voices and showcase working class stories brought to life on stage by fabulous local talent.
-This year she will be joined by an assistant director who will take responsibility for directing at least two of the six monologues.
-Details to TBC shortly.

-Soulla would like to thank The Liverpool Everyman & Playhouse for their incredible and continued support.
-This would not have been possible without them.
+Soulla would like to thank The Liverpool Everyman & Playhouse for their incredible

 bottom of page